 Restaurant sales is recognized upon performance of services at point of sale to the customer.
 Sales is recognized net of value-added tax.
+Restaurant sales are recorded as part of "Other income" in the interim statements of comprehensive income.

 Revenue from Other Sources